Is The Sport of Triathlon Dead?

 Triathlon can also be a "one and done" or "box checking" sport for many, which is why one day USA triathlon memberships are available.
 Many athletes do not want to purchase an annual membership for a sport they may only participate in one time, and are just fine saying that they "did" a triathlon.
 Fitness in general is faddish and cyclical.
 Athletes generally don't stay with triathlon for more than a few years because of the logistics involved, and then they move on to Crossfit, or adventure type races, or simply back to the ease of being a runner.
 This is the same for many endurance sports but they do not have the same barriers to entry as triathlon, or the barriers to sustainability.
 A common source of friction is time away from the family as the triathlete works out for hours and often twice a day if training for an Ironman.
 Ultra distance triathlon also has a very high risk of overuse injury as the hours of swimming, biking, and running pile up on those middle aged bodies.

 With all these challenges facing triathlon before Covid I ponder what it will look like coming out of it.
 Most triathletes will not give up on fitness, but they may give up on triathlon and move on.
 They have let their pool memberships expire and drifted in another direction.
 And "virtual races" are not something that can financially sustain the sport or generate much enthusiasm.
 There are of course an older hard core group of triathletes that have been supporting the sport for a decade or more, but their die hard support may not be enough overcome the cost of putting on a local race.
-When you realized that the top 3 overall finishers in a triathlon are over the age of 35 it is not a good sign.
+When you realized that the top 3 overall finishers in a triathlon are over the age of 35, and some over 50, it is not a good omen for the sport in general.
 The podium should be dominated by fitter, faster, twenty somethings or even teenagers if it is going to have longevity.

 USA Triathlon has failed to maintain their membership base.
 Perhaps this is because triathlon was more of a fitness fad than an entrenched sport at it's peak.
 They have failed to get triathlon recognized as a collegiate sport which would have injected the the young blood it so desperately needs.
 And they have failed to generate much enthusiasm among new and younger adult members under 25.
 Race directors to their credit have tried to generate more participation by creating concurrent, more accessible events such as aquabike, duathlon, road races and a variety of other happenings focused on fun and more universal participation.
 The only challenge with this model is that it creates more of a festival type atmosphere with less focus on triathlon being a sport, and may even dilute participation.
 Triathlon is by no means dead, but I believe that post Covid it is going to require a big push just to get it back to the level of it's previously declining numbers, especially on the local level.
 It will require re-engaging former triathletes that may have moved on to a new challenge after the lost season of 2020, and it will need a new crop of young triathletes to keep the sport alive.